kinestetika/cloud-computing-for-microbial-ecology/README.md

 1. (done) Create a custom arch linux image on gcloud.
 Check out this [wiki](https://github.com/kinestetika/cloud-computing-for-microbial-ecology/wiki/Installing-the-Operating-System) page.
 2. (done) Install programs and databases.
 See wiki - Check out this [wiki](https://github.com/kinestetika/cloud-computing-for-microbial-ecology/wiki/Scope-and-List-of-Programs) page.
 3. (done) Share images with microbial ecology community.
 Check out this [wiki](https://github.com/kinestetika/cloud-computing-for-microbial-ecology/wiki/Firing-up-your-own-Cloud-Server) page.
-4. (in progress) Test and benchmark installed programs.
+4. (done) Test installed programs.
-5. (in progress) Explore other cloud providers, such as AWS and UpCloud.

 You can use the python script "cloud_bio_installs.py" to install a set of programs I find useful.
 Most installations will likely work out of the box.
 The script depends on the python module "wget".